socielo/blackjack/README.md

 *If you notice any bugs let me know.
-I'm tired of playing blackjack for hours per day to test low probability bugs*
+I'm tired of playing blackjack for hours per day to test low probability bugs.*